OCR-D/spec/ocrd_eval.md

 ##### GPU Peak Memory

-GPU peak memory refers to the largest amount of memory of the GPU (in GiB) that was used during processing.
+GPU peak memory is the maximum GPU memory allocated during the execution of a workflow in MB.

 #### Text Evaluation